LIKE Operator

 Description

 The LIKE operator is used in SQL queries to match strings based on a specified pattern.
-It can help you find data that contains specific characters or patterns.
+It helps you find data that contains specific characters or patterns.
 When using the LIKE operator, you can use wildcards to represent one or more characters.

 Parameters